-I am a member of the Media Portrayal of Minorities Lab at Middlebury, where I am working with a group of students and Erik Bleich, Charles A. Dana Professor of Political Science, examining the American, Australian, British, and Canadian print media’s portrayal of minority groups.
+I am a member of the Media Portrayal of Minorities Lab at Middlebury, where I am working with Erik Bleich, Charles A. Dana Professor of Political Science, and a group of students examining the American, Australian, British, and Canadian print media’s portrayal of minority groups and other topics.

-Our work uses Python and STATA to analyze thousands of articles drawn from Lexis Nexis & ProQuest.
+Our work uses STATA to analyze thousands of articles drawn from Lexis Nexis & ProQuest.
 We are currently at work on a book about the print media’s portrayal of Muslims from 1996-2016.

 I have also conducted research on the media’s portrayal of survivors of sexual assault.
-Here is a post I wrote about research I co-conducted in January comparing two different eras of coverage: 14 months before and after news of the Clinton-Lewinsky Scandal broke, and 14 months before and after the Donald Trump Access Hollywood tape was released.
+This research compares two different eras of coverage: 14 months before and after news of the Clinton-Lewinsky Scandal broke, and 14 months before and after the Donald Trump Access Hollywood tape was released.
 The study examines articles found in the New York Times and Washington Post.
-There’s a lot more to be researched on this subject.